vncnttan/productivity-obsidian-notes/Courses & Seminars/AWS Machine Learning/AWS - SageMaker and Docker Container.md

 #### Production Variants
 `Test multiple models on live traffic using Production Variants`

-> Lets you to do A/B tests
+> Lets you to do A/B tests & validate performance in real-world settings

 - Variant Weights
 	- How to distribute traffic among the variants